orourkedd/effects-as-data/README.md

 ## Effects-as-data Example

 Consider this function that reads a config file based on a base path and `NODE_ENV`.
-This function would be difficult to unit test.
+This simple function is hard to unit test and will probably take you a long time.
+It would require mocking `process.env.NODE_ENV`, mocking/injecting `readFile`, mocking `logger.error`, and somehow forcing an error to test the error handling logic.

 ```js
 const { promisify } = require("util");